PeiPei (ETH) (PEIPEI) Price Tops $0.0000 on Major Exchanges

-PeiPei (ETH) (PEIPEI) traded down 5.8% against the US dollar during the 1 day period ending at 7:00 AM E.T. on October 31st.
-During the last seven days, PeiPei (ETH) has traded down 9.9% against the US dollar.
-One PeiPei (ETH) token can now be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
-PeiPei (ETH) has a market cap of $49.01 million and $1.40 million worth of PeiPei (ETH) was traded on exchanges in the last day.
+PeiPei (ETH) (PEIPEI) traded down 4.3% against the US dollar during the one day period ending at 20:00 PM Eastern on November 4th.
+One PeiPei (ETH) token can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+PeiPei (ETH) has a market capitalization of $41.74 million and approximately $1.55 million worth of PeiPei (ETH) was traded on exchanges in the last 24 hours.
+During the last seven days, PeiPei (ETH) has traded down 19.4% against the US dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.